 So we made the decision to accept the free gift that God has given us by believing in Jesus Christ who died on the cross for our sins and rose from the dead.
 What next?
 How do we know we are actually saved?
 What changes will be in your life?
 We know that we are promised eternal life for all those who believe.
 What promises has God made for your life now?
 We will answer these questions in this and the following posts.

-Continue reading “How We Know We are Saved – The Change After Salvation”Tag: Jesus
+Continue reading “How We Know We are Saved – The Change After Salvation”A Gentle Spirit

 Do you have the Fruit of the Spirit?
 Are you gentle?
 Looking at the Greek words for this, it also includes meekness and humility.
 This is not a weakness as some believe, but a strength.
 It’s easy to seek your own desires, but God wants us to put others’ needs before our own.
 How often do we do that?